rvanbekkum/vsc-xliff-sync/README.md

 ## Known Issues

 * Xlf 2.0 and Xmb format are not yet implemented
-* Highlight and Search missing translations are not yet implemented
+* Search/List missing translations are not yet implemented

 ## Release Notes